julienlargetpiet/OpenProblems/README.md

           [PNode 1 [],PNode 2 [[PNode 1 [],PNode 1 []]]]]]]
 ```

-As you see, we find all the possible partitions !
+As you see, we found all the possible partitions !

 Great, we just invented a formalism !!!